 Dana Robinson

-As an aid for debugging, a mechanism for logging metadata cache operations will be added to the library.
+As an aid for debugging, the existing ad-hoc metadata cache logging functionality will be made more robust.
+The improvements will include changes to the log format, code changes and new API functions to make it easier for users to control cache logging, and testing.
 This functionality is motivated by the new single-writer/multiple-reader (SWMR) feature, which is likely to be difficult to debug due to the asynchronous nature of the feature and the addition of metadata flush dependencies.
 This document describes the new functionality as well as the log format, which is based on JSON.

 This RFC is intended for advanced users, particularly users of the SWMR feature, and HDF Group library developers.
 The logging feature will appear in the future HDF5 1.10.0 release, but could also be added to the 1.8 branch, if desired.